adonoho/DDGPreferences/Readme.md

 Cocoa camel case.)
 In other words, I believe a beginner should be able to follow the logic of using this class without too much difficulty.

-### How do you use DDGPreferences?
+### How do you use `DDGPreferences`?

-Using DDGPreferences is simple.
-Make your Preferences class a subclass of DDGPreferences and then instantiate it.
+Using `DDGPreferences` is simple.
+Make your Preferences class a subclass of `DDGPreferences` and then instantiate it.
 Really, that is all you have to do.
 Your preferences are limited to those supported by Apple's .plist files.
 This is not as restrictive as it might seem.
 Later, I'll show you how to convert an arbitrary NSCoding compliant class to a preference.

-If you have default preference values which are different from the state of a freshly initialized object, then you must implement the DDGPreferences protocol's single method, -setDefaultPreferences.
+If you have default preference values which are different from the state of a freshly initialized object, then you must implement the `DDGPreferences` protocol's single method, -setDefaultPreferences.
 The example application has this method.